arpitg24/DOBBSvsMLP/singleFollower/README.md

 The reward for the leader and the follower are described in a payoff matrix with a higher reward for the leader if it catches the follower early on in its patrol path.

 ### DOBBS method
 In this method we create two models named leader and follower with their corresponding LPs.
-The program outputs the payoff matrix as well as the probability for using each strategy for leader and follower
+The program outputs the payoff matrix as well as the probability for using each strategy for leader and follower.

 ![Screenshot from 2021-12-15 21-52-12](https://user-images.githubusercontent.com/52707368/146224623-48e4fc07-aaab-4b0a-894f-b2d60ce29f6b.png)